holepunchto/bare-module/README.md

 The string representation of the URL for the current module.

+#### `import.meta.main`

+A boolean representing whether the current module is the entry script where the program was launched.

 #### `const href = import.meta.resolve(specifier = '.', parentURL = referrer.url)`

 A module-relative resolution function which returns the URL string for the module.
 The `specifier` is a string which is resolved relative to the `parentURL` which is a WHATWG URL.